 • Team player

-6. Why Do You Want This Job?
+6. Why Do You Want This Job at the company?

-Avoid saying: “I just need a job.”
+Avoid saying: “I just need a job at the company.”

 7. Improve Your Communication Skills